 One of the key functionalities in this area is the linking of institutional authentication systems to the transparent issuing of certificates for use in the infrastructure through identity federations.
 This should be provided for community deployment through the use of web portals and web service interfaces.

-Being fundamentally a community-driven service, it nonetheless sits on the seam towards the us of the generic production infrastructure and thus depends on the currently EGI-wide deployed authentication AAI infrastructure.
+Being fundamentally a community-driven service, it nonetheless sits on the seam towards the use of the generic production infrastructure and thus depends on the currently EGI-wide deployed authentication AAI infrastructure.

 With the drive towards a clearer and stricter separation of Core and Community Capabilities, the technical dependencies of Credential Management implementations will transition to depend on AAI solutions chosen for the respective community domain.